Unconventional Supersymmetry via the Dressing Field Method: Conclusions

 Elucidating the technical and conceptual status of the ansatz opens the possibility to extend in a principled way, and in conjunction with the DFM, the ususy proposal beyond the above special circumstances of its inception.
-It can thereby become a more general approach to a unification of gauge and matter fields within the framework of supersymmetric field theory, distinct from standard and more speculative high energy physics applications of the latter.
+It can thereby become a more general approach to a unification of gauge and matter fields in dimension $d\geq3$ within the framework of supersymmetric field theory, distinct from standard and more speculative high energy physics applications of the latter.
+This in a way goes back to the root of Berezin's original motivation for the introduction of supergeometry in fundamental physics.
+We indicate how to proceed in Appendix \ref{Ususy via DFM in any dimension} hereafter, cementing our goal 1., and stressing the root reasons for the failure of previous attempts: i.e. ``wrong" choices of superalgebras resulting from a misappreciation of the core idea of the ususy program and of a lack of awareness of the conceptual key afforded by Cartan (super-)geometry \cite{Francois:2024rfh}.

 As noted already, interesting parallels are then to be drawn with non-commutative geometric approaches to the unification of the gauge and Higgs fields.
-Evaluating the fruitfulness of such a program, which in a way goes back to the root of Berezin's original motivation for the introduction of supergeometry in fundamental physics, is left for subsequent work.
+A fusion of both endeavours, realized e.g. in the framework of super-Lie algebroids, would lead to geometrically unified Einstein-Yang-Mills-Dirac-Higgs models, where gauge, matter and Higgs fields are parts of a generalised super-connections.
+Evaluating the feasibility and fruitfulness of such a program is left for subsequent works.